Last Updated on

 - Large container (clear glass helps you see the colour and opacity develop as you mix)

-- Reference: use a quality blood product, accurate colour pictures or a drop of your own blood
+- Reference material – use a quality blood product, accurate colour pictures or a drop of your own blood (with all aspects of health and safety considered)

 We haven’t specified exact quantities, as it will vary depending on the brands used and end quantity needed – plus as a makeup artist you should be able to use your eyes!